CO2 roadmap

 In addition, our work with consumers to help them benefit from energy efficiency measures will cut emissions by reducing consumption of both gas and electricity.

-Vattenfall’s business and domestic customers in Sweden have long benefitted from 100% fossil-free electricity and they were joined by consumers in the Netherlands in 2022.
-In Germany the aim is for all customers to be powered by fossil-free electricity by 2030 and for businesses in the Netherlands by 2035 at the latest.
-This will reduce emissions of sold electricity (under Scope 3.3D).
+Vattenfall's business and private customers in Sweden have long benefitted from 100% fossil-free electricity, and they were joined by consumers in the Netherlands in 2022.
+In Finland, all private and small business customers have been using fossil-free electricity since 2021.
+In Germany, the aim is for all customers to be supplied with fossil-free electricity by 2030, and for businesses in the Netherlands by 2035 at the latest.
+This will reduce emissions from sold electricity (under Scope 3.3D).

 Influence across the value chain